 - Corporate Governance & Ethics: The objectives, principles and methods of corporate governance practice in different economic environments.
 You'll analyse complex ethical problems and show how understanding corporate governance and ethics can aid managerial decision-making, particularly for risk management.

-- Research Project: An opportunity to undertake a significant piece of self-managed research in an area that interests you.
-You'll have the opportunity to undertake optional work experience as part of your research project unit, subject to interview and availability.
-This experience can be used to inform your project.
+- Research Project with Optional Work Experience: The research project provides Master’s level students with an opportunity to undertake a significant piece of self-managed research in a relevant area of particular interest.
+You will have the opportunity to undertake work experience as part of the research project unit, subject to you finding appropriate experience.

 Programme specifications provide definitive records of the University's taught degrees in line with Quality Assurance Agency requirements.
 Every taught course leading to a BU Award has a programme specification which describes its aims, structure, content and learning outcomes, plus the teaching, learning and assessment methods used.